higherkindness/mu-scala/docs/src/main/tut/decimal-migration-guide.md

 # Migration guide for decimal types (available from 0.15.1)

+## Intended audience

+This guide is only for projects that are in a prior version to `0.15.1` **and** have decimals in some of their protocols **and** want to serialize those decimals following the avro specs.

+If you're starting a new project, you can use safely tagged `BigDecimal`s.
+Check the [Custom codecs section in Core concepts](/docs/rpc/core-concepts#custom-codecs) and [Plugin Settings section in IDL Generation](/docs/rpc/idl-generation#plugin-settings) for more information.

 ## Background

 The `0.13.5` version introduced custom encoders for `BigDecimal` values that serialize the values as byte arrays in a way not compliant with the avro specs.